-1. Accept that you can’t change him
+1. Accept that you can’t change your boyfriend

 2. Remember who you can change